 Hierarchical federated learning should be treated as an architecture-aware design framework for networked AI in which convergence depends on chosen hierarchy depth, layer-wise optimization roles, and communication realizations.

-A structured survey of edge perception that integrates sensing modalities, edge AI, task-driven designs, and open challenges for 6G networks.
+A survey consolidating research on edge perception by examining sensing modalities, edge AI, their synergies, task-driven designs, and open challenges for 6G networks.

 citing papers explorer